Masum-Reza2/Alpha-Event-Manager/README.md

 #### Answer: ?

 <i>It will console an empty object {}.
-At fisrt line variable declered but value not assigned, in 2nd line the value assigned, we know that varibles declered with let can be reassigned.</i>
+At fisrt line variable declered but value not assigned, in 2nd line the value assigned, we know that varibles declered with 'let' can be reassigned.</i>

 </p>
 </details>